Nishkarshjain15/coursera-data-science-getting-and-cleaning-data/CodeBook.md

 **1. Subject** 1-30
   + Subject

-...Test person from which a specific set of measurements were made
+  Test person from which a specific set of measurements were made

 2. "Activity"